tjackenpacken/taskbar-groups/README.md

  [![-----------------------------------------------------](https://user-images.githubusercontent.com/56088716/103312593-8a37ff80-49eb-11eb-91d3-75488e21a0a9.png)](#how-to-download-taskbar-groups)

 ##  🔽 How to download Taskbar groups:
-    1. Download the .zip-file from the latest release (link above)
+1. Download the TaskbarGroups.exe from [releases](https://github.com/PikeNote/taskbar-groups-pike-beta/releases)
-    2. Unpack the .zip-file at a desired location
-    3. Run the TaskbarGroups.exe file in the extracted folder
+2. Place in any location and run

  [ ![-----------------------------------------------------](https://user-images.githubusercontent.com/56088716/103312593-8a37ff80-49eb-11eb-91d3-75488e21a0a9.png)](#creating-your-first-group)
-## 🛠️ Creating your first group
+## 🛠️ Creating and pinning your first group
 1. Press on the "Add taskbar group"
 2. Give the group a name and an icon
 3. Click on the "Add new shortcut" and select an .exe or .lnk (repeat until you got all your desired shortcuts)
     a.
 You can select multiple .exe or .lnk files at once
     b.
 You can drag and drop .exe, .lnk, or folders into the add new shortcut field
 4. Save the group
-    enter image description here5.
-Left click on the group
+5. Left click on the group in an empty space
-    6. In the folder that opens up, right click on the highlighted shortcut
+6. In the folder that opens up, right click on the highlighted shortcut with the same name as your group
 7. Select "Pin to taskbar"
  [ ![-----------------------------------------------------](https://user-images.githubusercontent.com/56088716/103312593-8a37ff80-49eb-11eb-91d3-75488e21a0a9.png)](#-License)
 ## 📜 License
 This project is licensed under the [MIT License](https://github.com/tjackenpacken/taskbar-groups/blob/master/LICENSE).